Mastering Responsive Web Design with HTML5

 CSS Flexible Box Module

-The Flexible Box Module provides an efficient way to arrange (dynamically sized) elements within a container.
-Thereby using CSS only one can define how elements lay out, align and distribute space depending on the viewport size.
+The Flexible Box Module provides an efficient way to arrange dynamically-sized elements within a container.
+Using CSS alone, you can define how items lay out, align, and distribute space depending on the viewport size.

 <div class="flex-container">